jasonhuerta02/Active-Directory-Lab/README.md

 <img src="passwordsList.png" alt="passwords.txt" width="350">

 To perform the brute force, I used the tool "Hydra", which supports many different protocols, like RDP.
-For the command, I use the -l flag to specify the user account I am targeting (Sally) and -P to use try every password in passwords.txt.
+For the command, I use the -l flag to specify the user account I am targeting (Sally) and -P to try every password in passwords.txt.

 <img src="hydraCommand.png" alt="Hydra Command" width="550">